 It’s always a good idea to check for drug-drug interactions yourself.
 Just because most people in the crazy meds business know about really important interactions (e.g. MAOIs and a lot of stuff, warfarin and everything on the planet) doesn’t mean the person who prescribed your meds told you about them, or the pharmacist has all the meds you take at their fingertips like they’re supposed to.
 Or they have the time to do their jobs properly when not dealing with complete idiots or playing Angry Farmers on the Faecesbooks.

 Crazymeds’ Clothes Line.

 |See more ways to let my|

 meds express your feelings

 Mentally Interesting shirts

 Medicated For Your Protection shirts

-If you have any questions not answered here, the best place to ask them is on the Crazy Meds’ Adderall discussion board.
-I rarely answer questions about medications via e-mail.
+If you have any questions not answered here, please see the Crazymeds Adderall discussion board.

 1) A generic drug produced by a generics manufacturer that is a wholly-owned subsidiary of the company that makes the branded version.
 E.g. Greenstone Pharmaceuticals makes gabapentin, and they are owned by Pfizer, who also own Parke-Davis, the makers of Neurontin.